 Enabling the OLED Motion or motion interpolation features can help mitigate this problem.

-Update 06/03/2020: We retested 24p judder with different BFI settings, and found that the CX is able to play back 24p content without judder, with BFI enabled, but only with certain BFI settings.
+Update 06/03/2020: We retested 24p judder with different BFI settings, and found that the LG CX can play back 24p content without judder, with BFI enabled, but only with certain BFI settings.

-This TV is able to remove judder from all sources, such as Blu-ray players or native apps.
-When watching 24p content (like movies) with BFI enabled, the CX can still play them without judder, but only if BFI is set to 'Low', 'Medium', or 'Auto'.
+This TV can remove judder from all sources, such as Blu-ray players or native apps.
+When watching 24p content (like movies) with BFI enabled, the LG CX can still play them without judder, but only if BFI is set to 'Low', 'Medium', or 'Auto'.
 60p content can also be played with BFI, without judder, but only when BFI is set to either 'Auto', or 'Medium'.

 The LG CX OLED has a 120Hz refresh rate, it supports HDMI Forum's VRR to reduce screen tearing, and it's G-SYNC compatible with newer NVIDIA graphics cards.
 G-SYNC stops working on all resolutions below 40Hz, and at 120Hz on a 4k resolution, there's some minor glitching.